 Today there are approximately 23 million adults in recovery from addiction in the United States.
-For any one of these individuals, there could be something that goes awry in recovery.
+For anyone of these individuals, there could be something that goes awry in recovery.
 Perhaps their sponsor relapses or their family moves away or perhaps they go through a challenging heartbreak.
 These are situations that could threaten a person’s sobriety and make them vulnerable to relapse.
 Yet, when a person has a strong support system – family, friends, and professionals on their side – then the likelihood of relapse is small compared to having no support at all.

 When a person has others to go to when feeling distressed or tense and they feel supported, they are less likely to fall into the declining cycle of relapse.
 For instance, when a person has support around them, such as attending a 12-step meeting on a regular basis, that person gives them an opportunity to hear the stories of others, relate to their challenges and successes, and experience hope.
 Through support, a person may find validation for the reasons why they’ve had a difficult life thus far.
-A network of friends and family also significantly boost a person’s feeling of being supported and in turn enhances their ability to face stress.
+A network of friends and family also significantly boosts a person’s feeling of being supported and in turn, enhances their ability to face stress.
 Rather than turning to drugs or drinking when life gets challenging, they can turn to the relationships in their lives.

-- family members
+- Family members

-- friends/acquaintances from 12-step meetings
+- Friends/acquaintances from 12-step meetings

-- friends/acquaintances from support groups
+- Friends/acquaintances from support groups

-- case manager
+- Case manager

-- drug counselor
+- Drug counselor

-- spouse/significant other
+- Spouse/significant other

 If you’re in recovery and you’d like to start working on building and strengthening a strong network of support, here are some tips to do that: